photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 !!! danger ""
     Reducing the *Static Size Limit* of thumbnails has a **significant impact on [face recognition](../organize/people.md) and image classification** results.
 Simply put, it means that the indexer can no longer see properly.

-!!! danger ""
+!!! info ""
-    If the configured size limit is exceeded (for example, if users have a larger screen), a sufficiently large thumbnail can't be created, and the photo viewer may be forced to display the original image instead.
+    If a request exceeds the configured size limit (for example, if users have a larger screen), it is reduced to the largest size that can be rendered, so the complete picture is still shown — it may just look softer than the screen could display.
+Raise the *Dynamic Size Limit* if you want larger previews to be available.
-    **Downscaling images in browsers typically results in poor quality, and they may also be displayed in the wrong orientation.**

 The smallest configurable size is 720px for consumption by the indexer to perform color detection, face detection, and image classification.
 Recreating them every time they are needed is too demanding for even the most powerful